sts10/orchard-street-wordlists/faq.markdown

 ## How _many_ words should I use in a passphrase?

 That depends on your threat model, so I can't give a general answer.
 But if I were forced to give a general rule of thumb, I'd say using 6 words from the long or medium lists (e.g. "fig phases telephone cowboys warning lit") and 7 words from a short list (e.g. "robe towed wooded cue hasty cups each") is a safe bet.

+## What's the difference between your Medium list and the EFF "long list"?

+They're pretty similar!
+Both the [EFF's long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) and the Orchard Street Medium List contain exactly 7,776 words.
+This is so that each word can correspond to the roll of 5 6-sided dice.
+Both lists are also _uniquely decodable_, which is good for use with passphrase generators.
+One difference is that the EFF list is uniquely decodable because it has no "prefix words".
+The Orchard Street Medium List was made uniquely decodable through [a novel process we invented called Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html).
+I'll also note that EFF list's mean word length is every so slightly shorter (by 0.07 characters).

+The EFF list is definitely more well-known and more widely used choice, so it's 100% the less risky choice.
+But if you're here reading this FAQ, maybe you want to be on the cutting edge...

 ## I'm creating a passphrase I know I'll frequently be entering into a smart TV or video game console.
 Which list should I use?

-Entering passwords on a smart TV remote or video game controller is a pain.
+Entering secure passwords on a smart TV remote or video game controller is a pain.
 To make this easier, the Orchard Street Short Lists are optimized to minimize the number of "clicks" you must execute to enter a passphrase.

 This number of clicks depends on the keyboard layout.
 If the service's password keyboard looks like a traditional QWERTY layout: